UNH-CORE/RM2-tow-tank/README.md

   2. Measure performance curves to find a Reynolds number independent operating condition.
   3. Measure the near-wake at the Reynolds number found in 2.
-  4. Measure the parasitic torque from the struts by rotating them in still water with the blades removed.
+  4. Measure the parasitic torque from the struts by measuring turbine performance with the blades removed.
   5. Repeat 4 but for higher-drag struts.
 These will be cylindrical tubes slid over the regular struts.